You can use this menu to navigate the User Guide:

 At the bottom of the query screen on the left, there is an option to choose specific O&D Pairs.
 When you click on it, it opens up the following box:

 You can use this box to enter specific O&D Pairs, or you can use the bulk origin destination pairs field which lets you paste in a selection of origin and destination codes from another source.

 The equipment field allows you to select a specific aircraft type, or range of types, and as before save a pre-determined list of aircraft types.
 As you enter the aircraft type – in this case we’ve typed in A320 – a list of options of the different aircraft variants is displayed.
 You can then click on the ones you want which will then add this to the query.

 You can also select the Top 10 Manufacturers which adds all aircraft types associated with these manufacturers.
 You can then remove any you don’t need.
 Leaving the equipment field blank returns data for all aircraft types.
 The online Glossary provides a comprehensive list of the different Equipment Groups (Aircraft categories).

 Below the equipment field is an equipment group option.
-This lets you summarise aircraft type in a different way – by type of aircraft.
+This lets you summaries aircraft type in a different way – by type of aircraft.
 There are several options including Regional Jets, Narrowbody and Widebody equipment groups.
-Only one of these can be selected using the dropdown list but if you click on the arrow you can customise a group and add more than one group.
+Only one of these can be selected using the dropdown list but if you click on the arrow you can customize a group and add more than one group.

 Clicking on the More field below Equipment opens up an additional list of parameters to allow you to further refine the data in the report you are extracting.
 There are an additional seven fields and we will cover these briefly in turn.